JAX patterns#

 array = array.at[index].add(value).

-This method returns a new array with the desired change, maintaining the original array unchanged, crucial for JAX’s efficiency in automatic differentiation and optimization.
+This method returns a new array with the desired change, maintaining the original array unchanged, crucial for JAX’s efficiency in automatic differentiation and optimisation.

 vmap#